Updated for 2025

 4. Make a Wish

 Start the morning with a candle in your child’s breakfast.
-A new school year is a sign your child is older just like a birthday celebration.
-So start the day with a muffin, waffle, or fruit cup with a lit candle and an enthusiastic, “Make a wish!”.
+A new school year is a sign that your child is older, just like a birthday celebration.
+So, start the day with a muffin, waffle, or fruit cup with a lit candle and an enthusiastic, “Make a wish!”.

 5. Take a “First-Day” Photo

-If your child is a willing participant, take a yearly photo in his/her first-day-of-school clothes.
+If your child is a willing participant, take a yearly photo in his or her first-day-of-school clothes.
 If a yearly photo is one of your usual family traditions, then you’re already way ahead of the game.
-Whether or not your child is going to campus.
-Continuing with the tradition sends the message that this school year is important.
+Whether or not your child is going to campus, a photo can be a great way to have a visual catalog of each school year.
+Continuing with the tradition sends the message that every school year is important.

 6. Send a Special Lunch